 A business process usually involves an interconnected flow of tasks that lead to the delivery of a service or product to an end-user.
 Business processes help organizations accomplish goals.

-Like workflows, processes can have a start point and an endpoint, or they can function continuously.
+Like workflows, processes can either have a start point and an endpoint, or they can function continuously.
 Many processes also benefit from automation.

 Most business processes fall into one of three categories:

-- Supportive processes which support operational processes
+- Supportive processes that support operational processes

 Organizations use processes to solve large-scale issues related to their end goals.
 The processes a company uses can help them identify which tasks are essential and which tasks may be unnecessary.